INTRODUCING the 2026

 • The Trust is looking for anything that will disrupt the ideas that people have about people affected by dementia, including their carers and people who work with them.

-• If you look at the website, you will see that previous awards have been given to organisations, individuals, and charities.
+• If you look at the website, (past awards) you will see that previous awards have been given to organisations, individuals, and charities.
 Awards are not given for research.
 You will have to provide some basic information on the application form.

 • Yes